-As used Unless the context dictates otherwise, references in this Quarterly Report on Form 10-Q unless the context requires otherwise, references to the "Company," "Company," "Cardio," "Cardio," "we," "we," "us," "us," "our," "our," and similar terms refer words are references to Cardio Diagnostics Holdings, Inc., a Delaware corporation, formerly known as Mana Capital Acquisition Corp. ("Mana"), and its consolidated subsidiary.
-References to "Legacy" "Legacy Cardio" refer refers to Cardio Diagnostics, Inc., a privately-held Delaware corporation that is now prior to the October 2022 Business Combination, which became our wholly-owned subsidiary. subsidiary as a result of that transaction.
+Unless the context dictates otherwise, references in this Quarterly Report on Form 10-Q to the "Company," "Cardio," "we," "us," "our," and similar words are references to Cardio Diagnostics Holdings, Inc., a Delaware corporation, and its consolidated subsidiary.
+"Legacy Cardio" refers to Cardio Diagnostics, Inc. prior to the October 2022 Business Combination, which became our wholly-owned subsidiary as a result of that transaction.

-On October 25, 2022, we consummated the previously announced Business Combination (pursuant to the Agreement Trade names and Plan trademarks of Merger, dated as of May 27, 2022, as amended on September 15, 2022, by and among Mana, Mana Merger Sub, Inc. ("Merger Sub"), Legacy Cardio and Meeshanthini Dogan, Ph.D., as representative of the shareholders of Legacy Cardio, the "Business Combination Agreement").
-Pursuant to the terms of the Business Combination Agreement, a business combination (herein referred to as herein, and their respective logos, are our property.
-This Quarterly Report on Form 10-Q may contain additional trade names and/or trademarks of other companies, which are the "Business Combination" property of their respective owners.
-We do not intend our use or "Reverse Recapitalization" for accounting purposes) between Mana and Legacy Cardio was effected through the merger display of Merger Sub other companies' trade names and/or trademarks, if any, to imply an endorsement or sponsorship of us by such companies, or any relationship with and into Legacy Cardio with Legacy Cardio surviving as Mana's wholly-owned subsidiary.
-In connection with the Business Combination, Mana changed its name from Mana Capital Acquisition Corp. to Cardio Diagnostics Holdings, Inc. any of these companies.
+Trade names and trademarks of Cardio referred to herein, and their respective logos, are our property.
+This Quarterly Report on Form 10-Q may contain additional trade names and/or trademarks of other companies, which are the property of their respective owners.
+We do not intend our use or display of other companies' trade names and/or trademarks, if any, to imply an endorsement or sponsorship of us by such companies, or any relationship with any of these companies.